vistadataproject/vistadataproject.github.io/demo/index.md

 * Download and install [Vagrant](https://www.vagrantup.com/downloads.html)

 * Download and install your favorite Terminal emulator.
-This varies depending on your operating system (Examples include Mac: [iTerm](https://www.iterm2.com); Linux: [Terminator](https://gnometerminator.blogspot.com/p/introduction.html); and Windows [Command Prompt](https://www.lifewire.com/how-to-open-command-prompt-2618089) ).
+This varies depending on your operating system.
+Popular terminal emulators include on MacOS its built-in [Terminal](http://www.macworld.co.uk/feature/mac-software/how-use-terminal-on-mac-3608274/) or download [iTerm](https://www.iterm2.com); on LinuxOS its built-in [Terminal]() or download [Terminator](https://gnometerminator.blogspot.com/p/introduction.html); and Windows its built-in [Command Prompt](https://www.lifewire.com/how-to-open-command-prompt-2618089) or download [ConEmu](https://conemu.github.io)  ).

 * Open a Terminal and enter the following commands: